 Employment Outlook and Salary Information

 Although the U.S. Bureau of Labor Statistics (BLS) doesn't report statistics for interior decorators or interior design assistants, information pertaining to interior designers is tracked and made available.
-In 2015, interior designers earned an annual median salary of $48,840, with the most employment in specialized design services.
-From 2014-2024, the BLS projected 4% employment growth, which was slower than the average occupation at that time.
+In 2018, interior designers earned an annual median salary of $53,370, with the most employment in specialized design services.
+From 2018-2028, the BLS projected 4% employment growth, which was as fast as average occupation at that time.

 Continuing Education Information and Licensure